RicardoChaseCo/med-injector/README.md

 ## Summary

-Web Applications can interact with a wireless medical injector in multiple ways:
+Web/Mobile Applications can interact with a wireless medical injector in multiple ways:
 * bluetooth
 * Wifi
 * NFC